grace-anderson/team-profile-generator/README.md

 ## Contribution Guidelines
 * Contributions are welcome.
-* The code is located in the [team member generator repository](https://github.com/grace-anderson/team-profile-generator)
+* The code is located in the [team profile generator repository](https://github.com/grace-anderson/team-profile-generator)
 * To contribute, open a new issue describing your proposed enhancement or fix.
   * Before contributing, browse through the open issues to see if your issue already exists or if there is an issue you might be able to solve.
   * If you're a newbie dev, start contributing by looking for issues labelled "good first issue"